 Existing law requires a private employer that has 100 or more employees to submit an annual pay data report to the Civil Rights Department that includes the number of employees by race, ethnicity, and sex in specified job categories, whose pay falls within federal pay bands, and within each job category the median and mean hourly rate for each combination of those characteristics as specified.

-This bill would also require public employers with 100 or more employees to submit the annual pay data report beginning in 2027.
-The bill would require an employer to collect and store any demographic information it gathers for the purpose of submitting the pay data report separately from employees' personnel records.
+This bill would require an employer to collect and store any demographic information gathered by an employer or labor contractor for the purpose of submitting the pay data report separately from employees' personnel records.

 This bill would also expand the demographics for the reporting requirements to also include sexual orientation and require the report to include information by sexual orientation about the number of employees in specified job categories, whose pay falls within federal pay bands, and within each job category the median and mean hourly rate for each combination of the specified characteristics.
-The bill would require that the information regarding an employee's or applicant's sexual orientation be collected only if voluntarily disclosed by the employee or applicant.
+The bill would require that the information regarding an employee's sexual orientation be collected only if voluntarily disclosed by the employee.

 Existing law authorizes the department, if it does not receive the pay data report, to seek an order requiring an employer to comply with these provisions.
 Existing law provides that upon the request of the department, a court may impose a civil penalty upon any employer for failure to file the required report, which shall be payable to the Civil Rights Enforcement and Litigation Fund.